Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.19.4 |

 Prevents jungle vines from colonizing adjacent surfaces when disabled.
-Nether variants (twisted, weeping vines) and cave vines retain their usual behavior.
+Nether variants (twisted, dripping vines) and cave vines retain their usual behavior.

 /gamerule doVinesSpread false